Roundnet: Serving

 The first serve starts the game, and the setup is dictated by the first receiver.
 The server then stands directly across from the receiver, and only the designated receiver may receive the serve.
 To serve, the server must throw the ball at least 4 inches away from the release point to begin the serve.
-The first hit from the server should always be a gentlemen's serve, meaning that the serve should not be used with excessive force but rather with a friendly start to get the game going smoothly.
 The ball is not allowed to be interfered with during the serve.

 For each point, the server is allowed two serves to complete a legal serve.
 If they catch, swing at and miss, or drop the tossed ball, it results in a service fault.
-Servers must be behind the six-foot line away from the net to be eligible for the play.
+Servers must be behind the seven-foot line away from the net to be eligible for the play.
 The server cannot lean over the line in order to get closer to the net, and their feet and entire body must be behind the line until the ball is contacted.
 The server is allowed to take a pivot step, but cannot move further than a pivot.
 The server can hit the ball at any speed and direction including drop shots.
-For the serve to be eligible, the ball must not go any higher than the receiver's raised hand.
-If the ball does this, the receivers must call fault before a second touch occurs or the ball hits the ground.
+For the serve to be eligible, the ball must not go any higher than the receiver's shoulder.
+If the ball completely passes over the receiver's shoulder without any contact, the receivers must call fault before a second touch occurs or the ball hits the ground.
 The serving team will have one more try to serve it correctly, or they lose the point.
 When serving, if the ball hits what is known as a "pocket" (the area of the net that is right next to the rim) then the receiving team can call a fault and the server can attempt another serve.
 If the ball comes in contact with the rim at any point of the game while a player attempts to hit the net, that is a point for the opposing team.
 If a fault is not called, then the play continues.
 If two faults occur back to back, the receiving team is awarded the point and possession switches sides.
 If the serving team wins the point, the server must switch places with their teammate to serve to the other receiver.
 If the receiving team wins the point, they get to serve the next point.